 - From 1 January 2027: all other domestic dwellings.

 The legislation requires that all smoke detectors used in homes must be photoelectric, hardwired to the electricity supply and interconnected.
 Interconnected smoke alarms warn everyone in the house if there’s a fire – if one is triggered, all the smoke alarms will be set off.
 You’ll need a qualified electrician to hardwire your smoke alarms, plus, they’ll also need a backup battery.

-As part of the phasing in period, there are some measure that are effective immediately for each type of dwelling, as outlined below.
+As part of the phasing-in period, there is some measure that is effective immediately for each type of dwelling, as outlined below.